Netatalk/netatalk/doc/manual/Configuration.md

 Configuration is managed through the *afp.conf* file, which uses an ini-style syntax.

-Netatalk provides remote backup functionality for macOS Time Machine over AFP.
-To make a volume a Time Machine target, set the volume option **time machine = yes**.

-Starting with Netatalk 2.1, UNIX symlinks are supported on the server.
-The semantics are the same as for NFS: symlinks are not resolved on the server side but are instead passed to the client for resolution, resulting in links that point somewhere inside the client's filesystem view.

 ### afp.conf

 *afp.conf* is the configuration file used by **afpd** to determine